benolabs/coffee-brew-ratios/README.md

 ### **Coffee Brew Recipe** ☕🍪

 Coffee Brew Recipe is a web app developed for coffee enthusiasts who want to perfect their brewing techniques.
-Whether you're a casual drinker or a passionate barista, this app provides a platform to record your coffee brews and improve consistency in brewing that perfect cup of coffee.
+Whether you're a casual drinker or a passionate barista, this app provides a platform to record your coffee brews and improve consistency in brewing that perfect cup of coffee

 ### **Technology Stack:**
 - **Python:** The backend of the application is built using a modern webframework FastAPI, leveraging python libraries including pydantic for data validation and jinja2 templating engine.